espruino/EspruinoDocs/info/Assembler.md

 Inline Assembler
 =============

-* KEYWORDS: Assembler,Asm,ARM,Thumb,Thumb2,Thumb-2,C code,inline C
+* KEYWORDS: Assembler,Asm,ARM,Thumb,Thumb2,Thumb-2,C code,inline C,Built-In

 The new Web IDE allows you to write inline assembler in the right-hand pane.